 This can help you figure out which files are affected, along with which user accounts need to be reset.
 Make a list of anything suspicious that you find.

 There are several excellent site scanners that will search your website for injected code, modified core files, or other red flags that indicate a hack.
-Be sure to cross reference your activity log for any files you flagged.
+Be sure to cross reference your activity or error logs for any files you flagged.

-A good site scanner will also be able to repair any problems that it finds.
+A good WordPress website scanner will also be able to repair any problems that it finds.
 One benefit of Jetpack Scan is that it has one-click fixes for the majority of known malware problems.
-And as an added bonus, it will protect your WordPress site with ongoing, regular site scans.
+And as an added bonus, it will protect your WordPress site with ongoing, regular malware scans.

-Pro tip: use the “suggested password” button on the WordPress user profile page to make sure your new passwords are long, complex, and hard to guess.
+Just removing the malware or rolling back to a previous version of your site will not be enough to keep things safe.
+No matter what, always reset ALL of your passwords and the passwords of other high-level users after your website has been hacked.
+Use the “suggested password” button on the WordPress profile page to make sure your new passwords are long, complex, and hard to guess.
 Concerned about remembering your combination?
-Try a password manager like LastPass.
+Try a password manager like LastPass or 1Password.

 5. Call in an expert

-Some hacks are more complicated and can’t be cleaned by an automatic site scanner; these involve an intricate system of injected code or access rules that can be hiding in multiple files.
+Some hacks are more complex, can’t be cleaned by an automatic site scanner, and are beyond the average user’s ability to identify and remove.
+These cases might involve intricate systems of injected code or access rules that can hide in multiple files.

 6. Update your software

-If your site was blacklisted by Google, resubmit your clean website to restore your good name.
-You’ll know you’ve been blacklisted if a warning appears next to your site in search results or if you no longer appear for searches you once ranked for.
+If your site was blocklisted by Google, resubmit your clean website to restore your good name.
+You’ll know you’ve been blocklisted if a warning appears next to your site in search results or if you no longer appear for searches you once ranked for.
+Note, though, that there could also be other reasons that you no longer appear in search results.

 To remove your site from this list, use Google Search Console to request a review.